They look gorgeous, a feast to the eyes. You can’t help but wonder if they would taste delicious but are these edible flowers for cakes?

 12. Fuchsia

 Fuchsias are often used to decorate cakes.
-The flowers don’t just look beautiful but are also sweet and crunchy.
+The flowers look beautiful and are sweet and crunchy.

 On cakes, they look gorgeous, and the berries on some varieties of these stunning flowers are edible.
 The flowers also come in different hues ranging from pink, purple, and deep rose.